Undergraduate CUR-BLW33-2023

 At the completion of this subject students will be able to:

-- explain and discuss legal concepts and principles relating to employment and industrial law, using web-based technologies to assist sourcing those legal concepts and principles
+- understand and explain legal concepts and principles relating to employment and industrial law, using web-based technologies to assist sourcing those legal concepts and principles

-- analyse and interpret relevant legislation and case law relating to employment law and industrial law
+- analyse and apply relevant legislation and case law relating to employment law and industrial law

-- analyse ethical issues arising from employment law
+- analyse cultural, socio-cultural and ethical issues arising from employment law

 - The purpose(s) of employment law